Built in 1904, Rhodes Hall has been an Atlanta landmark for generations.

 Directions and Parking

-You asked…we listened!
-Tours of Atlanta’s “Castle on Peachtree” are back!
-Take a guided tour of one of Atlanta’s few remaining mansions on Peachtree Street.
+Take a guided tour of one of Atlanta’s last remaining mansions on Peachtree Street.
 At the time of its construction in 1904, Rhodes Hall was one of the most opulent of the large mansions overlooking Atlanta’s famous thoroughfare.
 Today it is one of the finest intact expressions of late Victorian architectural design in the city and is listed in the National Register of Historic Places.

-Guided tours of Rhodes Hall are offered every third and fourth Saturday of the month at 10:30 a.m. and 12:00 p.m.
+Guided tours of Rhodes Hall are offered on the second and third Saturdays of the month (with some exceptions) at 10:30 a.m. and 12:00 p.m.
 Tours last approximately an hour and a half.

 History